 There are some differences between these issues:

-A Mac not starting up is a Mac that turns on but the OS isn't loading up.
-Your Mac boots to a strange screen, an unfamiliar symbol or never finishes the progress bar.
+A Mac not starting up is a Mac that turns on but the OS isn't loading up, perhaps there is no startup disk on Mac.
+Your Mac boots to a strange screen, an unfamiliar symbol, or never finishes the progress bar.
 Your Mac is still alive but is not functioning properly.

-An unresponsive Mac machine requires completely different techniques to one that is not booting.
+An unresponsive Mac machine requires completely different techniques from one that is not booting.

 Table of Contents: